Doctors

 Dr Laura Rudaks

 Dr Laura Rudaks (MBBS, FRACP) is a Neurologist with particular interest in the diagnosis and management of neuromuscular and neurogenetic disorders.
 She completed her Neurology training at the Sydney Adventist and Royal North Shore Hospitals.
 She undertook a fellowship in mitochondrial disorders at Royal North Shore Hospital and a further fellowship in neuromuscular and neurophysiology at Concord Repatriation General Hospital.
 She has subspecialty training in neurophysiology and injectable treatment for neurologic conditions including chronic migraine, dystonia, spasticity, and hyperhidrosis.
 Dr Rudaks also consults at the Neurofibromatosis Clinic at Royal North Shore Hospital.
-She is undertaking a Master of Medicine in Genomics and Precision medicine at the University of Sydney.
+She completed a Master of Medicine in Genomics and Precision medicine at the University of Sydney and is a current PhD candidate, undertaking research in advanced genomics for the diagnosis of neurogenetic disorders.